Cipher58/Eureka-Py/README.md

+# Eureka-Py

-# Eureka-Py: Library for interaction with the Eureka API.
+Library for interaction with the Eureka API.

 ## Installation